FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </div>
 </div>

 Which finally brought me here!
-This is something of a re-invention of the team from first principles, focusing on what worked and how those aspects could best be improved to make a more robust, well-rounded package...
+This is something of a re-invention of the team from first principles, focusing on what worked and how those aspects could best be improved to make a more robust, well-rounded package.
+Here's the breakdown.

+---

 ## The Team